zwang531/simple_robot_game/README.md

 Output:
 Location : [1,6]
 Direction faced:S

+Design decision: if user input actions navigate the robot move beyond the board boundaries, the robot will simply ignore such action and take the next valid action.

 How to test:
 open Terminal, navigate to the directory that has the python file and run the following,<br />